-Data from all mentioned registers, differ from each other.
+Data from all mentioned registers differ from each other.
 This analysis comprises CSO and LDB data, which are collected by Central Statistical Office and are transferred to Eurostat.

 The amount of sewage sludge increases in total (Table 2 and Figure 2); there is a general decreasing trend in production of industrial sewage sludge, and a growing trend in terms of municipal sewage sludge.
-The apparent problem is the sewage sludge accumulated in the wastewater treatment plants in Poland, and despite a significant decline of its amount since 2005, it is still 219,300 tons of dry solid (d.s.) in the case of municipal sewage treatment plants and more than 6,000,000 t. d.s. from industrial wastewater treatment plants (of which a significant proportion has been stored in the Malopolska region and comes from the metallurgical industry).
-The amount of sewage sludge from industry accumulated in the wastewater treatment plant areas and production plant areas (factories) is 16 times bigger than the present production of sewage sludge per year.
-This strongly influences the environment and citizen health; therefore, it should be a subject for sewage sludge strategy.
-This sewage sludge is still landfilled, although such a process is forbidden in the European Union.
+The apparent problem is the sewage sludge accumulated in the wastewater treatment plants in Poland, and despite a significant decline in its amount since 2005, it is still 219,300 tons of dry substance (d.s.) in the case of municipal sewage treatment plants and more than 6,000,000 t. d.s. from industrial wastewater treatment plants (of which a significant proportion has been stored in the Malopolska region and comes from the metallurgical industry).
+The amount of sewage sludge from industry accumulated in the wastewater treatment plant areas and production plant areas (factories) is 16 times larger than the present production of sewage sludge per year.
+This strongly influences the environment and population health; therefore, it should be a subject for a sewage sludge strategy.
+Sewage sludge is still landfilled, although currently the European Union forbids this practice (in Poland in 2018 more than 10,000 t. of municipal sewage sludge were stored yearly, and an additional 50,000 t. were stored temporarily.
+However, it should be noted down that more than 218,000 t. of municipal sewage sludge was accumulated by the year 2018, and only 872 t. of it was treated in 2018) [54].

-Although long-term data show a decrease in the amount of sewage sludge produced by 2010 and its growth since that year, the structure of the sewage sludge produced is important.
+Although long-term data show a decrease in the amount of sewage sludge produced by 2010 and its growth since that year, the structure of the sewage sludge produced remains important.
 The amount of industrial sewage sludge is declining, whereas the amount of municipal sewage sludge is growing (Figure 2).

-However, in the forecasts contained in the National Plan for the management of municipal waste from 2002, in 2014, 700,000 t. d.s. (dry solid) of sewage sludge were forecast to be produced in Poland in municipal wastewater treatment plants.
-However, 583,100 t. d.s. of sewage sludge were produced by municipal sewage treatment plants in 2018, which is significantly lower than the forecast, yet the sector faces enormous problems with the management of sewage sludge.
+However, in the forecasts contained in the National Waste Management Plan from 2002 [55], in 2014, 700,000 t. d.s. of sewage sludge were forecast to be produced in Poland in municipal wastewater treatment plants.
+However, 583,100 t. d.s. of sewage sludge were produced by municipal sewage treatment plants in 2018, which is significantly lower than the forecast, though the sector faces enormous problems with the management of MSS.

-In terms of the analysis of the method of treatment of sludge from municipal sewage treatment plants, in 2000-2005, the dominant form of the management of the sewage sludge was storage (40%), but this declined according to official data to 2.6% (nominally with 150,000 t. d.s. to 15,000 t. d.s.).
-The amount of accumulated deposits also decreased and is three times lower (from 675,000 t. d.s. to 219,000 t. d.s.).
-However, the problem still exists because only 5700 tons were processed in 2016 and only 2700 t. in 2017, which means that if the amount of accumulated sewage sludge does not increase, its used will take, on average, 5-10 years.
-The amount of temporary storage deposits (up to three years) has increased, and currently is almost double compared to 2005 (Table 2 and Figure 4).
-These data indicate the apparent effectiveness of the prohibition on storage (since 2016); however, they do not include deposits that are being processed (an important issue is the question of when exactly sludge becomes waste).
+In terms of the analysis of the method of treatment of MSS, in 2000-2005, the dominant form of the management of the MSS was storage (40%), but this declined according to official data to 2.6%

+(nominally with 150,000 t. d.s. to 15,000 t. d.s.).
+The amount of accumulated sludge also decreased and is three times lower (from 675,000 t. d.s. to 219,000 t. d.s.).
+However, the problem still exists because only 5700 tons were processed in 2016, 2700 t. in 2017 and only 872 t. in 2018, which means that if the amount of accumulated MSS does not increase, its used will take, on average, 5-10 years.
+The amount of temporary storage MSS (up to three years) has increased, and currently is almost double compared to 2005 (Table 2 and Figure 4).
+These data indicate the apparent effectiveness of the prohibition on storage (since 2016); however, they do not include sludge that are being processed (an important issue is the question of when exactly sludge becomes waste).